bcosentino/squirrel-coatcolor-selection/README.md

 **This reposotory contains data and code for the following manuscript:**

 Cosentino, B.J., Vanek, J.P., and J.P.
 Gibbs.
-Rural selection drives the evolution of an urban-rural cline in coat color in gray squirre.s
+Rural selection drives the evolution of an urban-rural cline in coat color in gray squirrels

 The following files are included: